Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Abstract

 \section{Abstract}

-The introduction of a nonstoquastic catalyst is a promising avenue to improve quantum annealing driven by the transverse field.
-Bifurcation-based quantum annealing, where the spin model is described by the spin-1 operators, was proposed.
-We consider the $p$-spin model in bifurcation-based quantum annealing and propose a nonstoquastic catalyst for accelerating this annealing's protocol.
-Semiclassical analysis showed that, for specific cases, the first-order phase transition appears in the original stoquastic Hamiltonian, and our nonstoquastic catalyst can be effective in changing it to the second order if we choose the appropriate parameters.
-This means that our nonstoquastic catalyst has the potential to improve the performance of bifurcation-based quantum annealing.
+Introducing a nonstoquastic catalyst is a promising avenue to improve quantum annealing with the transverse field.
+In the present paper, we propose a nonstoquastic catalyst for bifurcation-based quantum annealing described by the spin-1 operators to improve the efficiency of a ground-state search.
+To investigate the effect of the nonstoquastic catalyst, we study the ferromagnetic $p$-spin model, which has difficulty with finding the ground state due to the first-order phase transition for quantum annealing.
+A semiclassical analysis shows that the problematic first-order phase transition can be eliminated by introducing the proposed nonstoquastic catalyst with the appropriate amplitude.
+We also numerically calculate the minimum energy gap for a finite-size system by diagonalizing the Hamiltonian.
+We find that while the energy gap decreases exponentially with increasing system size for the original Hamiltonian, it decreases polynomially against the system size for the Hamiltonian with the nonstoquastic catalyst.
+This result implies that the proposed nonstoquastic catalyst has the potential to improve the performance of bifurcation-based quantum annealing.